Investigating individual writing style as a contributor to gender gaps in science and technology: Discussion

 The norm of universalism in science and technology stipulates that the evaluation of scientific and technological contributions should be based on impersonal criteria \citep{merton1973}.
 Nevertheless, growing evidence suggests that gender gaps in scholarly assessment remain both prevalent and widespread \citep{mossracusin2012, reuben2014, oliveira2019, card2020}.
 In this study, we examined variation in writing style by gender in scientific and technical texts, and considered the role this variation plays in the citation patterns.
 To do so, we developed an approach motivated by a larger linguistic framework, examining differences between ``involved'' and ``informational'' writing styles.

 Based on our sample of single-authored academic papers and patents, we find differences in the writing styles of female and male authors, with female writers using involved features more frequently in their work (features associated with more affective, interactional content), a pattern that holds across all scientific fields and patent subcategories.
 These differences are greater in the Social Sciences and Arts \& Humanities and less pronounced in Physical Sciences, likely because the former fields allow for more stylistic expression.
-In the patent data, we find that the gender of the lawyer is more predictive of this pattern, suggesting that lawyers have a greater influence on the editing of the patent description.
+In the patent data, we find that the gender of the lawyer is more predictive of this pattern, suggesting that lawyers have a greater influence on the editing of the patent abstract.
 The same pattern holds in the citation analysis, where papers with higher rates of utilization of involved features in their abstracts tend to be cited at a higher rate by papers with a female first author and papers with a female last author.
+Unlike academic articles---where authors have less limitations on the references they cite---patents include citations from three actors with distinct incentives: inventors reference technical lineage, lawyers reference prior work to defend the breadth of the claim, and examiners insert references contextualizing the invention in a way that may challenge its novelty.
+Our analysis only focuses on the final list of references, without accounting for the source of each citation.
+A more fine-grained approach would involve distinguishing citations added by inventors, lawyers, and examiners to examine how their contributions shape overall citation patterns.
+It is possible that gender influences citation practices at all levels—for example, female citers may be more likely to reference papers with lower informational rate, as suggested by Table \ref{table:RegressionsCitationsByGenderOfCitingInventorPatentsSeparateMeasuresV4Unstandardized}.
+Alternatively, examiners---who are tasked with assessing the factual content of an invention---may be less influenced by stylistic or personal features of the text, resulting in citation patterns that are less sensitive to involved or informational rates.
+Future work should aim to disentangle these factors and examine how gender and role-specific responsibilities affect citation behavior.